Subdivisions

 What if my subdivision is refused?

 A decision of conditional approval or refusal may be appealed to the Subdivision and Development Appeal Board or the Municipal Government Board where the appeal involves provincial interests.
 You or your authorized agent may appeal a decision of refusal or any condition attached to an approval.
-To appeal, you must send a written notice, stating reasons, and the $200 appeal fee within 21 days of the date of decision to the Subdivision Authority.
+To appeal, you must send a written notice, stating reasons, and the $300 appeal fee within 21 days of the date of decision to the County’s Subdivision and Development Appeal Board.
 The Subdivision Authority’s decision or conditions of approval may also be appealed by County Council, a provincial government department that has interest in the subdivision, or the local school authority.
 Adjacent landowners do not have the right to appeal.

 What is a conditional approval?

 A conditional approval is a decision in favour of your application subject to satisfactory completion of certain conditions.
 You will have one (1) year to meet all of the conditions of approval (see Subdivision Conditions Explained).
-During this period, you must arrange for an Alberta Land Surveyor to prepare and submit to the County, a final plan for endorsement.
-Once all the conditions have been met and the endorsement fees have been paid, the County will endorse the final plan.
+During this period, you must arrange for an Alberta Land Surveyor to prepare and submit to Municipal Planning Services, a final plan for endorsement.
+Once all the conditions have been met and the endorsement fees have been paid, Municipal Planning Services will endorse the final plan.

 You will have one (1) year from the date of endorsement to have your final plan registered in the Alberta Land Titles Office.
 Upon registration of your final plan, new titles for the lots created will be issued by the Land Titles Office.